-What does the future hold for LGBT+ media?
+With publishing in a state of flux what does the future hold for LGBT media?

 With publishing in a state of flux, given the recent surge of LGBT+ coverage from mainstream media and the rise of LGBT+ publications - will the momentum last?